charlieoneill11/charlieoneill11.github.io/_posts/2024-03-01-compressiion.md

 Without a cluster of H100s it's probably difficult to get in on any of this action.
 However, I'm currently looking at:
 * Creating multiple levels of abstraction over language by controlling the number of codes in a vocabulary learnt by a VQ-VAE.
 Can we compress chunks of 256 tokens down to 128, 64, 32, 16, even 8?
 * Should we have use variable length sequences to compress certain sequences down?
 This makes the most sense - there's no direct mapping between the original sequence length and how many abstract concepts it contains.
-* What if we just learn a VQ-VAE over Matryshoka embeddings?
+* What if we just learn a VQ-VAE over [Matryoshka embeddings](https://arxiv.org/abs/2205.13147)?
 You could cut off at various lengths and learn the vocabulary this way.
 * Create small algorithmic pixelated videos and see if various levels of abstraction can capture the dynamics of the video.